PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 Our service has returned the correct result.
 Excellent! we have just deployed our first `node.js` microservice to Kubernetes.

 ## How it works
-We achieved a lot in this recipe, and there are a lot of concepts to understand if you are new to Kubernetes.
+We achieved a lot in this recipe, and there are a lot of concepts to understand if we are new to Kubernetes.
 Whilst a full description of Kubernetes is outside the scope of this book, the following diagram illustrates what our single service deployment looks like:

 ![image](./images/KubeOneService.png)]